-Forget island-hopping through Greece: if it’s culture, natural beauty, beaches and a sense of discovery you’re after, it’s time to hire a car and hit the road through the Peloponnese.
+Forget island-hopping through Greece: if it’s culture, natural beauty, beaches and a sense of discovery you’re after, it’s time to hire a car for a mainland Greece road trip into the Peloponnnese.
 If it was good enough for the ancient gods and the Olympians, it’s good enough for you.
 It’s time to discover your own Peloponnese road trip itinerary.

 Long before Athens built its Acropolis, the people of the Peloponnese set set stony labyrinths on teetering outcrops.
 They made history through the Corinthians, Olympians and Spartans and all the while those blue seas glittered, pink flowers tumbled down cafes and mountainsides and the people who tended the land knew how to make olive oil, feta cheese and seasoned meat taste the very best.